 Measure DD: Lake Merritt Garden Gates

 The botanical gardens are a popular attraction at Lakeside Park, but the fence and entry gates need replacement.
 Oakland artist Shawn Lovell was selected recommended to design, fabricate and install two ornamental gates using traditional blacksmithing techniques.
 The gates will be installed in 2015.

 Uptown BART 17th Street Gateway

-Artist Dan Corson (Seattle) was selected in 2010 to work with local landscape designers Sasaki Associates on an integrated redesign of the BART 17th Street alley, located between Telegraph and Broadway in Oakland's burgeoning Uptown Arts and Entertainment district.
-The artist will collaborate on the overall design with Sasaki, and fabricate and install a seminal light-based artwork.
-This will be the first permanent artwork realized as part of the city's Luminous Oakland public art program.
-The project is scheduled to be completed Summer 2013.
-More information about Luminous Oakland:
+Artist Dan Corson (Seattle) was selected to work with local landscape designers Sasaki Associates on an integrated redesign of the 17th Street entrance to the 19th Street BART Station, located between Telegraph and Broadway in Oakland's burgeoning Uptown Arts and Entertainment district.
+The artist collaborated with Sasaki on the overall alley redesign, and fabricated and installed a seminal light-based sculpture (the first permanent artwork realized as part of the Public Art Program’s Luminous Oakland initiative).

 Measure DD: East Oakland Sports Center